Difference Between Entrepreneur and Intrapreneur

 5. Funding

-Additionally, concerns of funding also influence the entrepreneur and entrepreneur difference.
+Additionally, concerns of funding also influence the difference between entrepreneur and entrepreneur.

-• On the contrary an intrapreneur utilizes the company resources to implement business strategies.
+• On the contrary, an intrapreneur utilises the company resources to implement business strategies.

 Conclusion